-The data is not discoverable using the most common mechanism for discovering information, that is the search engines of the Web,
+The data is not discoverable using the most common mechanism for discovering information: Web search engines.

-The data can not be viewed directly in a browser - additional tools are required to view the data.
+The data can not be viewed directly in a browser.
+Additional tools are required to view the data.

 Therefore, sharing data on the Web should include publication in HTML.
-To be consistent with the Web, it should be done in a way that enables users and search engines to access all data.
+To be consistent with the Web, this should be done in a way that enables users and search engines to access all data.

-This is discussed in detail in W3C Best Practice.
+This is discussed in detail in the W3C Best Practice.
 This standard therefore recommends supporting HTML as an encoding.